trustgraph-ai/trustgraph/README.md

 **How TrustGraph's GraphRAG Works:**

 1.  **Automated Knowledge Graph Construction:**
-    *   TrustGraph processes source data to automatically **extract key entities, topics, and the relationships** connecting them.
+    *   Data Transformation Agents processes source data to automatically **extract key entities, topics, and the relationships** connecting them.
-    *   It then maps these extracted **semantic relationships and concepts to high-dimensional vector embeddings**, capturing the nuanced meaning beyond simple keyword matching.
+    *   Vector emebeddings are then mapped to these semantic relationships for context retrieval.

-2.  **Hybrid Retrieval Process:**
+2.  **Hybrid Retrieval:**
     *   When an agent needs to perform deep research, it first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
     *   This initial vector search **pinpoints relevant entry points** within the structured Knowledge Graph.